dvreeze/ocp-java-17-learning/doc/chapter14-io.md

 * `public static boolean deleteIfExists(Path path) throws IOException`

 The following holds for these `delete` and `deleteIfExists` methods:
-* When trying to delete a directory, both methods expect the directory to be empty, or else an exception is thrown
+* When trying to delete a directory, both methods expect the *directory to be empty*, or else an exception is thrown
 * If the path is a symbolic link, the link itself will be deleted, not the path that the link points to
 * If the path does not exist, `delete` throws an exception, whereas `deleteIfExists` returns `false` in that case